Knee osteoarthritis

 • Genetics: Some people have a genetic predisposition to developing knee osteoarthritis due to bone structure or cartilage biology.

-• Physical activity: Activities that place a high impact on the knees, such as soccer or basketball, can increase the risk of developing knee osteoarthritis.
+• Physical activity: Activities that put high impact on the knees, such as soccer or basketball, can increase the risk of developing knee osteoarthritis.

-• Poor alignment of the lower extremities: Knocked-out limbs (genu valgum) or knocked-out limbs (genu varum) can put stress on part of the knee and cause osteoarthritis.
+• Lower extremity malalignment: Knocked-out limbs (genu valgum) or knocked-out limbs (genu varum) can put pressure on part of the knee and cause osteoarthritis.

 • Muscle imbalances: The muscles of the leg and hip are important for stabilizing the knee, and when they are weak or imbalanced, they can contribute to the development of knee osteoarthritis.

 The diagnosis of knee osteoarthritis is based on a combination of medical history, physical examination, and imaging tests.
-The following are some of the steps that can be taken to diagnose the condition:
+Below are some steps to diagnose the condition:

-• Physical exam: Your doctor may examine your knee, looking for signs of swelling, deformity, or tenderness.
+• Physical exam: Your doctor may examine your knee for signs of swelling, deformity, or tenderness.
 They may also assess your knee mobility and your ability to walk or climb stairs.

 • Imaging tests: X-rays are the most commonly used imaging test to diagnose knee osteoarthritis.
 They can show signs of cartilage and joint wear, such as joint space narrowing.
-Magnetic resonance imaging (MRI) is another diagnostic tool used to assess cartilage status and knee inflammation.
+Magnetic resonance imaging (MRI) is another diagnostic tool used to assess cartilage status and inflammation in the knee.

-• Other tests: In some cases, your doctor may order additional tests to rule out other conditions that can cause similar symptoms, such as rheumatoid arthritis or a meniscal injury.
+• Other tests: In some cases, your doctor may order additional tests to rule out other conditions that can cause similar symptoms, such as rheumatoid arthritis or a meniscus injury.

 Treatment for knee osteoarthritis focuses on relieving pain and improving joint mobility.
 Treatment may include a combination of noninvasive measures and surgery.
 Some of the most common treatment options include:

-• Medications: Pain relievers, such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs), can help relieve pain.
-The use of pain relievers and anti-inflammatory drugs should be discussed with your doctor and their instructions followed.
+• Medications: Pain relievers, such as nonsteroidal anti-inflammatory drugs (NSAIDs), can help relieve pain.
+You should discuss the use of pain relievers and anti-inflammatory drugs with your doctor and follow their instructions.

-• Ultrasound-guided injections: Ultrasound-guided injections of various drugs (corticosteroids, hyaluronic acid, or platelet growth factors, among others) can help reduce pain and inflammation.
+• Ultrasound-guided injections: Ultrasound-guided injections of various medications (corticosteroids, hyaluronic acid, platelet growth factors, among others) can help reduce pain and inflammation.

-• Physical Therapy: Physical therapy can help strengthen the muscles surrounding the knee and improve joint mobility.
-Your physical therapist can teach specific exercises to strengthen the knee and improve stability.
+• Physical therapy: Physical therapy can help strengthen the muscles surrounding the knee and improve joint mobility.
+Your physical therapist can teach you specific exercises to strengthen your knee and improve stability.

-• Orthopedic Devices: Orthopedic devices, such as knee braces or support insoles, can help reduce pain and improve knee stability.
+• Orthotic Devices: Orthotic devices, such as knee braces or support insoles, can help reduce pain and improve knee stability.

 • Surgery: In severe cases of knee osteoarthritis, surgery may be necessary to repair or replace the damaged joint.
 Surgery may include arthroscopy, osteotomy, or total knee replacement.
-The orthopedic surgeon must evaluate whether it is necessary and which surgery is most appropriate.
+Your orthopedic surgeon will evaluate whether surgery is necessary and which is most appropriate.

-It is important to keep in mind that treatment for knee osteoarthritis should be personalized for each patient and should consider individual factors, such as disease severity, symptoms, and treatment goals.
+It is important to keep in mind that knee osteoarthritis treatment must be personalized for each patient and consider individual factors, such as the severity of the disease, symptoms, and treatment goals.

 Make an appointment with Dr. Jordi Jiménez.
 He will see you in the center of Palma and help you regain your quality of life.